dturvene/finite-state-machine/rust_ai/medium-article.md

   fulfill my requirements.
 After I had successfully tested the code, I asked [Claude Code] to update the markdown PRD, which it did well.

+The final code and `prd.stoplight-crosswalk.md` after the [Claude Code] modificiations are tagged with `claude_code1`.

+I was very impressed with the prompt engineering in [Claude AI] but [Claude Code] is **much** more agentic.
+I used the same [Claude Sonnet 4] model (current is Sonnet 4.5) to remove one comparison variable.
+I understand [Google Antigravity] is the "frontier" for AI IDEs but I will continue to use [Claude Code].

 # Background
 On May 11 2021 I published [Implementing a Finite State Machine in C].